Application process

 Unfortunately, you’re not eligible as our vacation scheme is for penultimate-year undergraduates only.
 You would be eligible to apply directly for our trainee associate programme or graduate workshop.

 I’m in my second year of a four-year course and I want to apply for a vacation scheme in my third year.
-Can I apply for the spring scheme in my second year?
+Can I apply for Freshfields First Years in my second year?

-You are not eligible to apply for the spring scheme as this opportunity is for first-year students only.
-You could apply for the vacation scheme in the third year of your course.
+You are not eligible to apply for Freshfields First Years as this opportunity is for first-year students only.
+You could apply for the vacation scheme in your second or third year, or the penultimate year of your course.

 I’m on a four-year course.
 What can I apply for and when can I apply for a vacation scheme?

-You are eligible to apply for our vacation scheme in your third year of study, your penultimate year.
+You are eligible to apply for our vacation scheme in your second or third year of study, or your penultimate year.

 I’m an international applicant.
 Can I apply for the vacation scheme?